HISTORY OF MOUNT CARMEL BAPTIST CHURCH

 In 1996 final plans were made for the new sanctuary.
 On November 28, 1996 the church family mourned the passing of Deacon Horace Johnson.
 On March 2, 1997, Rev. James E. Moore and the congregation gathered on the site of the new church for the groundbreaking ceremony.
 Rev. Moore, Mother Rebecca Hunt and a representative from Cogun Industries Inc. were the first to break ground for the new sanctuary.
 After which a representative from each family participated in the ceremony by shoveling the earth.
 In May of 1997 Johnny Hannah and Roy Morris were added to the Deacons Board.
 The construction of the new sanctuary continued throughout the year.

-On Sunday, February 15, 1998, the Mt.
-Carmel Church family celebrated the church’s 129th Anniversary and the dedication of the new sanctuary.
+On Sunday, February 15, 1998, the Mount Carmel Church family celebrated the church’s 129th Anniversary and the dedication of the new sanctuary.
 On April 28, 1998 we were blessed when Minister Christopher Watson joined the church family.
 In June of 1998 a children’s church was established.
 The power of God moved through the congregation on July 26, 1998 when Deacons Gerald Dawson and Johnny Hannah were licensed as ministers.
 On November 1, 1998 Minister Terry Whitaker was added to the Ministerial Staff.

 On February 14, 1999 the Mount Carmel Baptist Church Scholarship Fund was established.
 February 21, 1999 was the dedication of the sanctuary’s stained-glass windows in memory of loved ones passed.
 In April of 1999 the church welcomed Minister Charles Griswold to the ministerial staff.
 On Sunday, August 22, 1999 Arthur Bryan and Calvin Rice, Jr. were ordained and became members of the Deacons Ministry.
 In December 1999 Gerald Dawson, Johnny Hannah, Christopher Watson and Terry Whitaker were ordained.